sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ##Next Week
 	Team Plan
-		-Set up the collaboration site and finalize the proposal for three different projects and choose one.
+		- Set up the collaboration site and finalize the proposal for three different projects and choose one.
-		-Begin to brainstorm ideas and write the Product Design Specification -Begin assembling Breadboard Prototype
+		- Begin to brainstorm ideas and write the Product Design Specification
+		- Begin assembling Breadboard Prototype
 	Eric Sanman
-		-
-		-
+		- Continued to work on Class-D amplifier design in KiCad (finalize layout, ground stiching, etc.) (4)
+        - Select and order parts for amplifier from DigiKey (2)
-	Chuong Vo
+		- Ordered Class-D amplifier from OSH Park (.5) Chuong Vo
 		-Finalize research of Arduino libaries for PWM/Signal Generation (2) -Begin to watch tutorials to understand KiCad usage (2)